pygments/pygments/doc/docs/unicode.rst

 You can override the encoding using the `encoding` or `inencoding` lexer options.
-If you have the `chardet`_ library installed and set the encoding to ``chardet`` if will ananlyse the text and use the encoding it thinks is the right one automatically:
+If you have the `chardet`_ library installed and set the encoding to ``chardet`` if will analyse the text and use the encoding it thinks is the right one automatically:

 .. sourcecode:: python